Vegan Pumpkin Mochi Cake With Black Sesame Glaze

 - Make the flax seed egg: combine ground flax seed and water in a bowl, mix to combine and let sit for five minutes.

 - Meanwhile, microwave coconut oil in a microwave-safe bowl.
-Add the melted oil to a large mixing both with the granulated sugar, mix to combine.
+Add the melted oil to a large mixing both with the granulated sugar and pumpkin puree, mix to combine.

 - Add the flax seed egg mixture, mixing to combine.
 Stir in the coconut milk, half a can of sweetened condensed milk, and vanilla extract.